Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display map from mobile map package/README.md

 ## How it works

-1. Create a `MobileMapPackage` specifying the path to the .mmpk file.
+1. Create a `MobileMapPackage` instance, specifying the path to the .mmpk file.
-2. Load the mobile map package asynchronously.
+2. Asynchronously load the mobile map package.
-3. After it successfully loads, get the map from the mobile map package and add it to the map view.
+3. After it successfully loads, get the map from the mobile map package and update the map view's map with it.

 ## Relevant API